lupyuen/lupyuen.github.io/src/display3.md

 295c0010: 00000000 00000000 00000000 00000000  ................
 ```

-Maybe because the Display Controller is not powered up?
+_But the values are all zero!_

-Can we poke the PMU Registers and Clock and Reset Registers to power it up?
+That's because the Display Controller is __not powered up__.

-Let's find out...
+Let's tweak some registers and power up the Display Controller...

 # Power Management Registers for Star64 JH7110 Display Controller